 - Designers push content directly from Sketch to Phrase via the Sketch integration.
 New keys are created and screenshots of the Sketch artboard are attached automatically.

 The translation has been completed, which you can see in its status.
-At this point, one of the main steps in quality assurance will follow – the review.
-The review-job is a separate assignment.
-Phrase allows for three different statuses of the translation job: “Translated”, “Reviewed” and “Completed.”
+At this point, one of the main steps in quality assurance will follow—the review.
+The review job is a separate assignment.
+Phrase allows for 3 different statuses of the translation job: “Translated,” “Reviewed,” and “Completed.”

 Both the in-context editor and the screenshot feature are highly recommended for reviews and iterations to ensure consistency and accuracy in the long run.
 The reviewer should additionally read all provided briefs and documentation, just like the translator, to keep updated on preferred style, terminology, and previously established term base items.
 If possible, the reviewer should furthermore add terms to the term base when mistranslations are spotted.
 This way, your term base and translation memory are well kept and you ensure your base for any following translation projects.

 The download of reviewed or un-reviewed files is configurable for the project manager.
 This means that you can work with different versions of translations during iterations, while updates and new translations are handled by the translators simultaneously.
 Phrase focuses on supporting agile work environments and thus designed the functionalities adhering to those principles.
-Get a free trial now and check it out for yourself!
+Get in touch with our specialists today to learn more about our solutions.